- Get Involved

 - Yacht Races and Events

-Sailors with disABILITIES participated and completed the 2015 LandRover Sydney to Gold Coast Yacht Race with a crew of fifteen on board Kayle, a 52ft Lyons grand prix offshore racing yacht purpose built for disabled people.
+Sailors with disABILITIES completed the 2015 LandRover Sydney to Gold Coast Yacht Race with a crew of fifteen on board Kayle, a 52ft Lyons offshore racing yacht purpose built for people with disabilities.

 According to the CYCA, "the 384 nautical mile race has attracted fleets of between 70 and 80 yachts each year, with entries coming mainly from New South Wales and Queensland, but also from Victoria, Tasmania, South Australia and New Zealand.
 In 1997, a record fleet of 86 boats took part."

 This year, SWD finished 41st overall out of a fleet of 62, and 12th on handicap in the PHS Division with a time of 03:01:05:38 on July 28th, at 02:05:38 hours.

 After arriving in Southport, Mark Thomson, long-term crew volunteer and veteran of several Sydney to Hobarts said:

 Mark Thomson doing final safety checks on the RFD/Crewsaver safety equipment on Kayle, pre-race.

 When asked about the crew's achievements, SWD Founder, David Pescud, who did not join the race for the first time in many years, reflected on the success of the crew:

 John Whitfeld, SWD's new ocean racing skipper, checking out the luff of the sails.